 This is where co-collaboration came in.
 It is a way for students, faculty, and individual creatives to engage in interdisciplinary, distributed collaborations without forcing shared projects.

-WHAT IS CO-COLLABORATION?
+WHAT IS CO-COLLABORATION/PARALLEL COLLABORATION?

 Co-collaboration is when people collaborate together at strategic points during the development of their own projects.

-While co-collaboration can definitely utilise the insights of participatory design and co-creation, the emphasis is on the reciprocally beneficial activities between people who are working on different projects.
+In co-collaboration/parallel collaboration the emphasis is on the reciprocally beneficial activities between people who are working on different projects.

 This can include students working on their own projects, artists working on their own projects in a fixed-term studio, and individuals or teams in production studios with parallel projects operating.

-HOW DO I ENACT CO-COLLABORATION?
+HOW DO I ENACT CO-COLLABORATION/PARALLEL COLLABORATION?

 - Begin with co-collaboration and then people choose their teams based on their interactions during co-collaborative activities;